 Best Overall: JINRI 1875W Dual Voltage Travel Hair Dryer

 The JINRI 1875W Travel Hair Dryer is small, powerful and pretty to look at.
-Amazon reviewers love its pale pink and white color, while a foldable handle means that it packs away to just 9.45” x 5.5” x 4.72”.
-It’s also easy to store, thanks to a removable concentrator and a hanging loop on the power cord.
+It's available in a variety of bright colors, while a foldable handle means that it packs away to just 9.45” x 5.5” x 4.72”.
+The dryer is also easy to store, thanks to a removable concentrator and a hanging loop on the power cord.
 Despite its small size, you can expect the same performance as you would from a much larger dryer.
 Its 1,875-watt motor is quiet yet powerful, producing enough airflow to dry your locks in record time.

 A dial on the handle allows you to switch between 125V and 250V, making the dryer ideal for international travel.
 There are two heat settings (although only one works when the hair dryer is dialed to 250V).
 When you’re finished, use the cool shot button to set your style by exposing it to a blast of cool air.
 Best of all, the dryer’s ceramic tourmaline air outlet releases negative ions, which repel positive water ions and help to prevent frizzing - keeping your hair sleeker and shinier than ever.

-Best Budget: Revlon 1875W Compact Travel Hair Dryer
+Best Budget: Remington Compact Ionic Travel Hair Dryer

-Best for Frizzy Hair: MHD Professional Travel Size 1000W Hair Dryer
+Best for Frizzy Hair: TS Featherweight Compact Folding Hair Dryer

 Best for Quiet: Jinri 1000W Professional Mini Hair Dryer